MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 ### Image flow

-In this step, you'll create a flow using the Power Pages trigger and use OneDrive to store the images.
+In this step, you create a flow using the Power Pages trigger and use OneDrive to store the images.

 1. Sign into [Power Pages](https://make.powerpages.microsoft.com/).